Adaptive Momentum and Nonlinear Damping for Neural Network Training: Abstract

 \section{Abstract}

-We propose a continuous-time scheme for large-scale optimization that introduces individual, adaptive momentum coefficients regulated by the kinetic energy of each model parameter.
-This approach automatically adjusts to local landscape curvature to maintain stability without sacrificing convergence speed.
-We demonstrate that our adaptive friction can be related to cubic damping, a suppression mechanism from structural dynamics.
-Furthermore, we introduce two specific optimization schemes by augmenting the continuous dynamics of mSGD and Adam with a cubic damping term.
+Momentum Stochastic Gradient Descent (mSGD) relies on a fixed momentum coefficient shared across all parameters, failing to account for the heterogeneous structure of modern loss landscapes.
+In this work, we adopt a continuous-time formulation to introduce individual, adaptive momentum coefficients regulated by the kinetic energy of each model parameter.
+This mechanism automatically adjusts to evolving training dynamics to maintain stability without sacrificing convergence speed.
+We demonstrate that this adaptive friction is inextricably linked to cubic damping, a suppression mechanism from structural dynamics.
+We additionally introduce two optimization schemes by augmenting the continuous dynamics of mSGD and Adam with a cubic damping term.
 Empirically, our methods demonstrate robustness and match or outperform Adam on training ViT, BERT, and GPT2 tasks where mSGD typically struggles.
 We further provide theoretical results establishing the exponential convergence of the proposed schemes.

 \keywords{Optimization, Neural Networks, Large Language Models, Dynamical Systems, Transformers}